-Dresses classified by style, elegance and fashion
+Dresses by Style and Silhouette

 Two Piece dresses consist of a top and matching skirt.
 Two piece dresses come in a variety of silhouettes, from ball gown or mermaid to sheath to short cocktail lengths.
 As they leave a gap between the top and bottom, two piece dresses are not for those who feel they have a tummy problem!
 This modern, flirty style is revealing and requires body confidence to pull it off.
 Two piece dresses can be very versatile, as the top and bottom can be worn separately after the big event.
 This means that although two piece dresses are often more expensive (as they are more labor intensive to make), you can get more wear out of them for the price.